How I built a $5/month AI lead bot that replaced a $99/month SaaS tool

 Project: Worksy HRMS - Automated Lead Qualification with n8n

-Role: Automation Engineer and AI Workflow Design
+Role: Automation and AI Workflow Design

 At Worksy, lead qualification used to be a manual, slow process.
 Here is how it worked: